 Marion Coutts is an artist and writer.
-She works with a range of material forms: found objects, digital video, film, drawing, sound, text and photography.
-Her first book, The Iceberg, won the Wellcome Book Prize 2015.
-She is currently a Senior Lecturer on BA Fine Art and History of Art at Goldsmiths
+She works with a range of material forms: sculpture, digital video, drawing and photography.
+Her practice is concerned with the physicality of the image; artwork and personal encounter; slippage and loss.
+Her first book, The Iceberg won the Wellcome Book Prize, 2015.
+She is currently a Senior Lecturer on BA Fine Art and History of Art at Goldsmiths.

-Her work has been exhibited widely, including solo exhibitions at Yorkshire Sculpture Park: Chisenhale Gallery, London; Angel Row, Nottingham; Bluecoat Gallery, Liverpool; The Wellcome Collection, London; Project Gallery, Dublin and Foksal Gallery, Warsaw.
-Other venues that have hosted her work include Helsinki Kunsthalle: RIBA, London; Whitstable Biennial; Norwich Castle, Gasworks, London and Arnolfini, Bristol.
+She has held solo exhibitions at Tintype, London: Yorkshire Sculpture Park; Chisenhale Gallery, London; Angel Row, Nottingham; Bluecoat Gallery, Liverpool; The Wellcome Collection, London; Project Gallery, Dublin and Foksal Gallery, Warsaw.
+Other venues that have hosted her work include Helsinki Kunsthalle: RIBA, London; Whitstable Biennial; Gasworks, London and Arnolfini, Bristol.

 - Edinburgh College of Art, BA Fine Art, 1982-1986